 Twenty killed in Tanzanian church stampede: official

-Government official Kippi Warioba, District Commissioner in the northern town of Moshi, said he feared the number of dead could still rise from the accident, which took place on Saturday afternoon.
+Kippi Warioba, the District Commissioner in the northern town of Moshi, said he feared the number of dead could still rise from the accident which took place on Saturday.
 "So far, 20 people have died, but the death toll could increase as there were also wounded," Warioba told AFP.

 At least 16 others were injured in the crash, he said.
 The tragedy happened when a crowd of worshippers was attending a prayer ceremony on Saturday led by the popular preacher, Boniface Mwamposa, who heads the Arise and Shine Ministry Tanzania.